fiendish-devilry/cloop/README.rst

 Loops Inside Functions
 ~~~~~~~~~~~~~~~~~~~~~~

-:class:`Loop` bodies can refer to local variables of enclosing functions.
+``Loop`` bodies can refer to local variables of enclosing functions.

 .. code-block:: python